 - Where you are completing the bending process

 - What tools are available at the time of completing the task

 - What shape you are bending the structure into

-Showing an appreciation of the above elements will help guide your decision, but only when you know the different methods available.
-You should always consult your engineer to ensure the method you select does not ruin the integrity of the steel.
+Showing an appreciation of the above elements will help guide your decision, as will an understanding of the different methods available.
+You should always consult your engineer to ensure the method you select does not have an adverse impact on the integrity of the steel.

 The different methods of bending and cutting steel mesh

-Several cutting and bending methods can be utilised, the most common include:
+There are several cutting and bending methods, the most common include: